Are you in the market for a forklift but have questions about the price of new or used models?

 Alright, we’re at the end of the road.

-- The price ranges for new and used forklifts.
+- Price ranges: What you can expect to pay for new and used forklifts.

-- Why price isn’t the only factor you should consider when shopping for a forklift.
+- Beyond the price tag: Why cost isn’t the only consideration when shopping for a forklift.

-- The major advantages and disadvantages of buying new and used.
+- Pros and cons: The major advantages and disadvantages of buying new versus used.

-Now it’s time to put it all together and map out a decision-making process that’ll help you make the right choice for your material handling operation and budget.
+Now it’s time to bring everything together and outline a decision-making process tailored to your material handling needs and budget.

-- How long will a new or used forklift last?
+- How long will a new or used forklift serve you?

 Let’s get started.